patthoege/brain-flip/README.md

 ## Testing
 * ## Code Validation

-    * The BrainBlitz website has been thoroughly tested.
-All the code has been validated via the [W3C HTML Validator](https://validator.w3.org/),the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [Jshint Validator](http:/jshint.com/) .
+    * The Brain Flip website has been thoroughly tested.
+All the code has been validated via the [W3C HTML Validator](https://validator.w3.org/), the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and [Jshint Validator](http:/jshint.com/).
 Minor errors were found when tested on [HTML Validation](https://validator.w3.org/) but were fixed immediately and documented below.

 ### Validator Testing
 <details><summary><b>W3C HTML Validator Image</b></summary>